-Nancy Pelosi OKs drafting of impeachment articles against Donald Trump
+Nancy Pelosi okays drafting of impeachment articles against Donald Trump

 • An historic moment as Donald Trump's impeachment hearing goes public

-She said she was authorising House Judiciary Chairman Jerry Nadler to proceed with drafting articles of impeachment "sadly but with confidence and humility".
+She said she was authorising House judiciary chairman Jerry Nadler to proceed with drafting articles of impeachment "sadly but with confidence and humility".

 "The president's actions have seriously violated the Constitution," Pelosi said.

 Following the announcement, Pelosi held her weekly press conference, where a reporter asked her if she "hated" Trump.
-The speaker took umbrage to the suggestion she had anything but "love in (her) heart"."I don't hate anybody," she said.
+The Speaker took umbrage to the suggestion she had anything but "love in [her] heart"."I don't hate anybody," she said.

 "And as a Catholic, I resent your using the word 'hate' in a sentence that addresses me."